Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Standard Libraries.md

 - `str` - The string variable to be used.
 - `pattern` - The specified string pattern to find.
-- `startPos` - An optional parameter, The string position on where to start the search; Defualt value: `1`.
+- `startPos` - An optional parameter, The string position on where to start the search; Default value: `1`.

 Example:
 ```lua